 The International Space Station begins regular six-person crew operations.

 A record thirteen crewmembers occupy a single spacecraft when Shuttle mission STS-127 visits the ISS.

-NASA's Lunar Reconnaissance Orbiter enters orbit; returns high-resolution images of Apollo artifacts on the moon.
+NASA's Lunar Reconnaissance Orbiter enters lunar orbit; returns high-resolution images of Apollo artifacts on the moon.

 NASA's LCROSS mission confirms the presence of water in a permanently shadowed crater at the Moon's south pole.

 2010U.S.
 President Barack Obama cancels NASA's Constellation Program, the human space flight program begun in response to the goals laid out in President Bush's Vision for Space Exploration.

 Japan's Hayabusa mission is the first to retreive and return to Earth a sample of material from an asteroid (25143 Itokawa).

 ESA's Rosetta spacecraft completes the second of two asteroid flybys – 2867 teins in 2008 and 21 Lutetia in 2010.